 1st download- 6 pages; 2nd download- 4 pages]

-SRT respects diversity but seeks unity by developing common, multicultural values, a position referred to as “diversity within unity”.
+Social Responsibility Therapy respects diversity but seeks unity by developing common, multicultural values, a position referred to as “diversity within unity”.
 This approach provides a more inclusive path for multicultural recognition in unhealthy, harmful behavior treatment program design by identifying cultural similarities to celebrate in addition to the traditional approach of developing awareness of cultural differences to respect.

 [American Psychological Assn. conference- 7 pages]